besthostingcz/synknot/README.md

 For more commands, you can use standard Symfony console ```php /opt/synknot/dns-sync.php```

-More infomation about this project could be found at http://synknot.cz/.
+More infomation about this project could be found at http://synknot.cz/ or directly on the [page with the tutorial](http://synknot.cz/step-by-step-to-install-synknot/).
 Don't hesitate to ask :)